 Unless you’re a medical professional, it’s not easy to determine what type of emergency you’re facing and where you should go to find help.
 This is the Healthy Matters’ guide to any medical emergency in Hong Kong.
-We’ve organized this article based on the level of medical emergency in Hong Kong you might be facing.
+We’ve organized this article based on the level of a medical emergency in Hong Kong you might be facing.

 1) Life-threatening or serious medical emergencies in Hong Kong